clarkritchie/clarkritchie/README.md

 A platform engineer with a diverse background of experiences.
 Hands-on building and operating scalable SaaS cloud-native systems for over 15 years as both an IC and leader.

+Connect with me on [LinkedIn](https://www.linkedin.com/in/clarkritchie) or [GitHub](https://www.github.com/clarkritchie), or get onto my calendar [here]](https://calendly.com/clarkritchie).

+I am passionate about building and operating world-class applications that delight its end users.

-Connect with me on [LinkedIn](https://www.linkedin.com/in/clarkritchie) or [GitHub](https://www.github.com/clarkritchie).
-I am `#opentowork` -- I am ready to get back to making applications that delight users.
+I am `#opentowork` -- I am hungry to get to back at it.
+Let's go!

 ## 💬 TL;DR